Thomas Benton Smith (judge): State court judge

 In December 2001, Florida Governor Jeb Bush appointed Smith as a judge of Florida's Ninth Judicial Circuit Court, covering Orange and Osceola Counties.
-He was later successfully elected as a circuit court judge.
-He served as a circuit court judge from early 2002 until 2011, when he became a Magistrate Judge in the United States District Court of the Middle District of Florida.
+He was later successfully elected as a Circuit Court judge.
+He served as a Circuit Court judge from early 2002 until 2011, when he became a United States magistrate judge in the United States District Court of the Middle District of Florida.
 He was replaced on the Ninth Circuit by John Jordan.

-Smith first served in the court's criminal division and then its domestic division.
-During his early time on the court, in 2003, Smith pursued the concept with Chief Judge Belvin Perry of establishing a specialized business court in the Ninth Circuit.
+Smith first served in the Ninth Circuit Court's criminal division and then its domestic division.
+During his early time on the court, in 2003, Smith pursued the concept of establishing a specialized business court in the Ninth Circuit with Chief Judge Belvin Perry.
 This would be a specialized court program with jurisdiction over complex business and commercial cases, with a single judge hearing the case from beginning to end.
-Smith's goal was to "give Orlando-area businesses greater certainty, consistency and efficiency in the courtroom -- with judges who know business law, make consistent rulings and move cases through the system quickly."
+Smith's goal was to "give Orlando-area businesses greater certainty, consistency and efficiency in the courtroom -- with judges who know business law, make consistent rulings and move cases through the system quickly".

 Later in 2003, Perry issued orders creating the Specialized Business Court Sub-Division of the Civil Division of the Circuit Court, which would become operational in January 2004.
 This was the first functioning business court in Florida's state court system.
 Judge Renee A. Roche served as the first business court judge.
 In 2009, Smith himself served as the Ninth Circuit's Business Court judge.
-The Ninth Circuit Business Court inspired other Florida circuits to create their own business courts.
+The Ninth Circuit's Business Court inspired other Florida circuits to create their own business courts.

+While a Florida state court judge, the Florida Supreme Court made him the first chair of its newly established Committee on Standard Jury Instruction–Contract and Business Cases.
 Nationally, Smith was a founder and director of the American College of Business Court Judges (ACBCJ), and he, Perry, and Roche all participated in the first meeting of the ACBCJ in 2005.

-While a Florida state court judge, the Florida Supreme Court made him the first chair of its newly established Committee on Standard Jury Instruction–Contract and Business Cases.